ibm-cloud-docs/vpc/instance_metadata_vpc_about.md

 # About VPC Instance Metadata
 {: #imd-about}

-Use the VPC Instance Metadata service to access information about your VPC resources.
-The metadata service is a REST API that you invoke using a well-known URI to retrieve instance-specific information from the metadata server.
-Access to API services is made available from within the instance itself and is inaccessible from outside the instance.
+The VPC Instance Metadata service is free service that let's you access information about your virtual server instances.
+It provides a REST API you invoke within an instance to get information about that instance.
+Access to the API is unavailable from outside the instance.
+Before you can access the metadata, the service lets you generate an instance identity access token, for accessing the metadata service.
+You can optionally get an IAM token from this token to access all IAM-enabled services.
-The service is free.
 {: shortdesc}

-This service is available only to accounts with special approval to use this service.
-Contact [IBM support](/docs/vpc?topic=vpc-getting-help) if you're interested in getting access.
-{: preview}

 ## Metadata service concepts
 {: #imd-concepts}